FAQS

 Why is it expected to look smart in all dance and performing arts classes?
 Is it something that only Roynon look for?

 It is an expectation across all dance schools, theatres and companies that the pupil looks the part and is neatly professionally presented.
+For more help on how to achieve this, please check out the tutorials and guides on YouTube and also sent out via email.

 Obviously, there is a clear health and safety element here, in that wearing jewellery or hair down or inappropriate clothing can be extremely dangerous, regardless of the type of Roynon class.
+Full details on this can be found on our T&Cs when enrolling and on the website.

 Does Roynon Performing Arts enter students into exams?